IvaniGabrovsky/CLI-Tool/README.md

 ## Usage

-To get a list of options type "text-ssg-tool" followed by -h.
+To get a list of options type "text-ssg-tool" followed by -h.</br>
-For any of the commands listed below in the help menu type in "text-ssg-tool" before the command.
+For any of the commands listed below in the help menu type in "text-ssg-tool" before the command.</br>
-"Display help"
+"Display help"</br>
-"-i, --input <input-file>", "file or folder to parse" "-o, --output <output-folder>", "output folder"
+"-i, --input <input-file>", "file or folder to parse"</br>
+"-o, --output <output-folder>", "output folder"</br>
-"-v, --version", "version"
+"-v, --version", "version"</br>
-"-h, --help", "display help for SSG"
+"-h, --help", "display help for SSG"</br>